ShinobuAmasaki/ShinobuAmasaki.github.io/src/postgresql15-on-freebsd13.2-part1.md

-最後にセキュリティレポートについての記載がある
->
+最後にセキュリティレポートについての記載がある。

 > ===> SECURITY REPORT:
 > This port has installed the following files which may act as network
 > servers and may therefore pose a remote security risk to the system.
+>
 > `/usr/local/bin/postgres`
 >
 > If there are vulnerabilities in these programs there may be a security
 > risk to the system.
 FreeBSD makes no guarantee about the security of
 > ports included in the Ports Collection.
 Please type 'make deinstall'
 > to deinstall the port if this is a concern.
 >
 > For more information, and contact details about the security
 > status of this software, see the following webpage:
+>
 > https://www.postgresql.org/
->